 “I love that I can display my favorite glassware and knick knacks in the kitchen display cabinet.
 I found the bar cart at my favorite flea market.
 The colored aluminum shot glass and shaker set is the best!

-"The house is very close to its original form, but the bathroom has been renovated since I moved in.
-My uncle has amazing taste, and I couldn't be happier with how this room turned out.
-We removed the bathtub and put in a walk-in shower (showers are so necessary nowadays!), chose black and white subway tile all around, and penny tile for the floors.
+“The house is very close to its original form, but the bathroom has been renovated since I moved in.
+My uncle has amazing taste, and I couldn’t be happier with how this room turned out.
+We removed the bathtub and put in a walk-in shower, chose black and white subway tile all around, and penny tile for the floors.
 It really fits with the era of the home.
 The old medicine cabinet (found it on eBay) is great for bathroom storage and my old perfume bottle collection.

 “I kept my bedroom pretty simple, focusing on white and airy elements.
 I chose mint and peach as the main colors for this room based on a photo I took of the Loveless Cafe sign in Nashville.
 This cart was an estate sale find, and I couldn’t imagine a better spot for my mom’s old Dr. Seuss books.